LrWm3/auto-version/README.md

 The main reason to use this script is to use it with CI engine.
 An example set-up is described below

+1. ssh into the Jenkins host and do a `git login` with the credentials the script will use. `git config --global credential.helper store` && `git clone <PROJECT_URL>`, then log-in.
-1. Add permissions to `<JENKINS_HOST>/script-approval`, under `Signatures Already Approved`
+2. Add permissions to `<JENKINS_HOST>/script-approval`, under `Signatures Already Approved`
-2. Create a pipeline jenkins job called 'uprev-version'
+3. Create a pipeline jenkins job called 'uprev-version'
-3. Check 'Do not allow concurrent builds'
+4. Check 'Do not allow concurrent builds'
-4. Check 'This project is parameterized'
+5. Check 'This project is parameterized'
-5. Add String parameter RELEASE_BRANCH with description from below
+6. Add String parameter RELEASE_BRANCH with description from below
-6. Add String parameter IMAGE_NAME with description from below
+7. Add String parameter IMAGE_NAME with description from below
-7. Add String parameter IMAGE_VERSION with description from below
+8. Add String parameter IMAGE_VERSION with description from below
-8. Select 'Pipeline script'
+9. Select 'Pipeline script'
-9. Copy and paste the pipeline script found in this [Jenkinsfile](./example/jenkins-int/Jenkinsfile)
+10. Copy and paste the pipeline script found in this [Jenkinsfile](./example/jenkins-int/Jenkinsfile)
-10. In the script pasted, `lines 35-37`, change the target project name, project directory and git repo URL to the project you would like to update.
+11. In the script pasted, `lines 35-37`, change the target project name, project directory and git repo URL to the project you would like to update.

 The job can now be run by using 'build with parameters'